wouterzwerink/lightning/docs/source-app/workflows/mount_cloud_object_store.rst

 Currently the following limitations are enforced when using a ``Mount``:

-* Mounted files from an S3 bucket are ``read only``.
+* Mounted files from an S3 bucket are ``read-only``.
 Any modifications, additions, or deletions to files in the mounted directory will not be reflected in the cloud object store.
 * Mounts can only be configured for a ``LightningWork``.
 Use in ``LightningFlow`` is not currently supported.
 * We enforce a hard limit of ``1,000,000`` objects which we can mount from a particular bucket prefix.